amirr0r/amirr0r.github.io/_posts/2021-12-15-oscp-review.md

 1. Before jumping to the OSCP, I went through [a preparation plan](https://amirr0r.github.io/posts/oscp-prep/) to learn about basic enumeration and exploitation as well as file transfer, upgrading shells, Linux and Windows privilege escalation famous methods.
 As you can see in my blog post *"[How do I prepare for the OSCP?](https://amirr0r.github.io/posts/oscp-prep/)"*, I didn't complete all the things I planed 🤷.
 It took me several months since I was working and studying at the same time and I wrote write-ups for (almost) all the machines I did from [HacktheBox](https://www.hackthebox.com/), [Vulnhub](https://www.vulnhub.com/) and [Tryhackme](https://tryhackme.com/).

 2. I "really" started on September 10th.
-In September I compromised about 30-35 machines, did all the Big Four and unlocked the It Department Network.
+In September I compromised about 30-35 machines, did all the Big Four and unlocked the IT Department Network.
 During October, I completed all the course exercises, watched all the videos and I have read the entire PDF even though I was familiar with the most of it because of the [preparation](https://amirr0r.github.io/posts/oscp-prep/).
 The reason was: I didn't want to miss any small tricks I could benefit from.

 3. From the end of October to the beginning of November, I compromised more than 20 machines (including the [5 retired OSCP exam machines](https://www.offensive-security.com/offsec/introduction-of-recently-retired-oscp-exam-machines-in-pwk-labs/)) then I passed the exam.